27 Jan 2025

 ||||

 Healthcare | Staffing shortages: Demand for nurses led to a spike in labor costs, pushing steep expense growth.
-Pace of labor inflation began to subside in 2023 and margins have begun to recover in most hospitals. |
+Pace of labor inflation began to subside in 2023.
+Margin erosion due to labor and supply inflation have been slowly recovering. |

 Healthcare expenses remain elevated due to current and future staffing shortages.
 As labor inflation subsides, rate expense growth will begin to normalize.
 M&A activity will continue as systems attempt to achieve scale efficiencies. | Neutral | Upward healthcare cost trajectory will continue as providers struggle to meet demands of aging population. |